 For more trademark news, click here.

 Television networks including Walt Disney Co.
-(DIS)’s ABC and Comcast Corp.
-(CMCSA)’s NBC asked an appeals court to shut down Aereo Inc., the online TV service backed by Barry Diller, claiming it violates their copyrights.
+(DIS:US)’s ABC and Comcast Corp.
+(CMCSA:US)’s NBC asked an appeals court to shut down Aereo Inc., the online TV service backed by Barry Diller, claiming it violates their copyrights.

 The broadcasters, which also include News Corp.’s Fox Television and CBS Corp.
-(CBS), made oral arguments today in federal appeals court in Manhattan, seeking to overturn a lower-court judge’s refusal to put New York-based Aereo out of business.
+(CBS:US), made oral arguments today in federal appeals court in Manhattan, seeking to overturn a lower-court judge’s refusal to put New York-based Aereo out of business.
 They said the judge erred in relying on an appeals court ruling in a case involving a Cablevision Systems Corp.
-(CVC) video recorder.
+(CVC:US) video recorder.